wp-plugins/magic-wp-coupons/readme.txt

 2. Added support for different coupon snippets or box templates so you can change the look and feel of coupon displays.
 3. Added compatibility for WordPress 4.0.
 4. "Click to copy" bug is fixed.

+= 2.1 =
+1. Coupon box snippets layout issue fixed.
+2. Coupone box template selector is enabled.
+3. Coupon box template installer is enabled.
+4. Save button for admin configurations is fixed now.
+5. Click to copy but fixed.
+6. IP based like/dislike and click counter.
+7. Shortcode button in WYSIWYG editor, is fixed now.

 == Upgrade notice ==